JeffersonLab/PyPWA/doc/source/isobar-simulation-tutorial.rst

 12.
     click iMax
     ::
-	    This calculate the maximum intensity in all masses to normalize MC.
-It is running in your computer is very fast it will print DONE!.
+	    This calculates the maximum intensity in all masses to normalize MC.
+It is running in your computer is very fast it will print "DONE!".

 .. note::